-Eric's plays and adaptations at Steppenwolf include Nomathemba (written with Ntozake Shange and Joseph Shabalala), Carter’s Way, Honest (for First Look) and most recently, Fake.
-Other plays include Louder Faster, Magic/Bird, Bronx Bombers, Bang the Drum Slowly The Last Hurrah, Work Song: Three Views of Frank Lloyd Wright (with Jeffrey Hatcher), Edge of the World, Lombardi: The Only Thing and Speak American.
+Eric's plays and adaptations at Steppenwolf include Fake, Nomathemba (written with Ntozake Shange and Joseph Shabalala), Carter’s Way, Slaughterhouse-five, Honest (for First Look) and most recently, Lindiwe.
+Other plays include Louder Faster, Bang the Drum Slowly, The Last Hurrah, Work Song: Three Views of Frank Lloyd Wright (with Jeffrey Hatcher), Moby Dick, The Only Thing and Speak American.
+Writing credits on Broadway include Magic/Bird, Bronx Bombers and Lombardi.
 His work has been produced in Japan and throughout the United States at theaters including The Huntington Theatre Company, L.A.
 Theatre Works, City Theatre of Pittsburgh, The Kennedy Center, Milwaukee Repertory Theater, Arizona Theatre Company, Madison Repertory Theatre, Kansas City Repertory Theatre and Crossroads Theatre Company.
-His adaptation of Moby Dick at Milwaukee Repertory was chosen as one of Time Magazine’s top ten productions of 2002.
-Eric is also an accomplished theatre, film and opera director.
+Eric has directed opera across the country and in internationally, but mostly at Minnesota Opera, where he directed premieres of The Grapes of Wrath, the Shining, Silent Night (2011 Pulitzer Prize) and The Fix (libretto also).
 His production of Steppenwolf’s The Song of Jacob Zulu received six Tony® Award nominations, including one for best direction.
-He received the 2006 Academy Award for his documentary short A Note of Triumph, as well as the 2005 Princess Grace Statue Award for sustained artistic achievement.
-His adaptation of Kurt Vonnegut’s Slaughterhouse-Five (originally produced at Steppenwolf) recently received its Off-Broadway premiere in December at New York’s 59E59 Theater.
-He is currently overseeing the development of three new operas for Minnesota Opera’s OperaWorks.
-Outstanding commissions include plays for Manhattan Theatre Club, City Theatre and Arizona Theater Company.
+Television writing credits include film Hamlet (featuring Campbell Scott, for Hallmark), Killing Reagan (NatGeo), and television shows Homecoming (WGA nomination), The Man in the High Castle (both on Amazon) and Swagger (Apple TV).
+He has directed documentary films featured on HBO, including A Note of Triumph (Academy Award), On Tiptoe (Academy Award nomination), and Studs Terkel: Listening to America (Emmy nomination).
+Eric had received a 2005 Princess Grace Statue Award for sustained artistic achievement, and is the Artistic Director of DKAF, an Arts Festival he founded in Door County Wisconsin.